apmiller108/tmp/README.md

 # Start

 ## Docker
-For development, one can use docker-compose.
+For development, one can use docker compose.
 This will use `Dockerfile.dev`.
 ### Build
 ```
-docker-compose build
+docker compose build
 ```
 ### Run
 You can run all services with

 ```
-docker-compose up
+docker compose up
 ```

 Or just what you need (ie, without sidekiq and chrome)

 ```
-docker-compose up web
+docker compose up web
 ```

 ### Access to running containers
-  - docker-compose exec -it web bash
+  - docker compose exec -it web bash
-  - docker-compose exec -it database psql -U postgres
+  - docker compose exec -it database psql -U postgres

 # Application
 ## Authentication
 ### Devise
 #### Devise and Turbo
-At the time of writing this, Devise and turbo streams have some compatability issues, which can be resolved by disabling turbo in the forms using a HTML data attribute `data: { turbo: false }`.
+At the time of writing this, Devise and turbo streams have some compatability issues, which can be ~~resoled~~ swept under the rug by disabling turbo in the forms using a HTML data attribute `data: { turbo: false }`.

-There is [an alternative to make turbo work with the devise forms](https://gorails.com/episodes/devise-hotwire-turbo), but involves some customization to devise that are require more advanced understanding of devise configuration.
+There is [an alternative to make turbo work with the devise forms](https://gorails.com/episodes/devise-hotwire-turbo), but involves some customization to devise that are require more advanced understanding of devise configuration, and probably not worth it.

 #### Session Cookies
 Authentication with session cookies is the Devise default and is used for same origin web requests.